Tailypo

 Tailypo is a creature of North American folklore, particularly in Appalachia.
 Alternate names include Taileybone, Taileybones, Tailbones, Tallie Tale, Taily Po, Taileypo and Tailipoe.

 Creature

 The Tailypo is usually said to be the size of a dog.
-Depending on the storyteller, it has yellow or red eyes, pointed ears and a long tail, and maybe tufted ears like a bobcat.
+Depending on the storyteller, it has yellow or red eyes, a long tail, and pointed and/or tufted ears like a bobcat.
 It is nocturnal, covered in dark fur to blend into its environment.
-It only attacks with its claws, suggesting it is an animal, not a more versatile demon or spirit.
+It only attacks with its claws, suggesting it is not a "versatile" demon or spirit, but it can and does speak in some form of English, meaning it can't simply be an animal.

 It speaks some English, demanding the return of its tail (the actual phrase varies from version to version, but always repeats).

 Setting

 The story is almost always set at night in a heavily wooded rural area.
 Geographically the setting is accepted to be somewhere in the American South.
 The events could feasibly occur at any time period, given the isolation and atmosphere of the tale.

 The main events occur in a log cabin deep in the woods where a hermit and his three dogs live.